qureshiaquib/qureshiaquib.github.io/_posts/2025-3-20-manage-udr-with-avnm.md

 ![validate routes in UDR](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/20032025/validate-udr-routes.jpg)

 This blogpost is simple and no complex architecture is shown, however I hope blog helps you in implementing UDR management via AVNM and simplify your operational task.
+Share the blogpost if you like it.

 Happy Learning!